 The plus side is that they will look much bigger than they really are, turning little pieces of magnificence into grandeur objects.

 Abstract macro photography is one of the easiest projects to undertake.
-You can turn the most obvious objects into abstraction, just by getting closer to it.
+You can turn the most obvious objects into abstractions, just by getting closer to them.

-Patterns in macro photography may overlap with abstract and textured images, which only boost the interest in your image.
-Colours are also important, so look around you and start shooting.
+Patterns in macro photography may overlap with abstract and textured images, which only boosts interest in your image.
+Colors are also important, so look around you and start shooting.

-They come in many colours, the grains come in many sizes, and you can even manipulate the shape to create mountains and valleys.
+They come in many colors, the grains come in many sizes, and you can even manipulate the shape to create mountains and valleys.

-It overlaps into the world of abstract macro photography too, depending on your creativity.
+It overlaps with the world of abstract macro photography too, depending on your creativity.

-One of the most recent trends in macro photography is utilising toys.
-They can be placed in all sorts of scenarios, ranging from very abstract, to mimicking human life.
+One of the most recent trends in macro photography is utilizing toys.
+They can be placed in all sorts of scenarios, ranging from very abstract to mimicking human life.